hpc-maths/samurai/README.md

 ## CMake configuration

-Here is a minimal `CMakeLists.txt` example:
+Here is a minimal example of `CMakeLists.txt`:

 ```cmake
 cmake_minimum_required(VERSION 3.15)